-How to dispose of worn flagsUpdated a year ago
+How to dispose of worn flagsUpdated 2 years ago

 Every precaution should be taken to prevent the flag from becoming soiled.
 When a flag is in such a condition, through wear or damage, that is no longer a fitting emblem for display, it should be destroyed privately in a dignified manner.